LatticeQCD/AnalysisToolbox/README.md

 4. matplotlib
 5. numba
 6. numpy
+7. pathos
-7. scipy
+8. scipy
-8. sympy
+9. sympy
-9. LaTeX (Probably best if you install TeXLive-Full)
+10. LaTeX (Probably best if you install TeXLive-Full)

-For your convenience, packages (2-8) can be installed via
+For your convenience, packages (2-9) can be installed via
 ```shell
 pip3 install -r requirements.txt
 ```